zavetsec/Invoke-ZavetSecTriage/README.md

 ---

 > **TL;DR** — Drop the script on a Windows host, run as Administrator, get a ZIP with 18 artifact categories and an HTML triage report in under 5 minutes.
 No setup.
 No internet.
 No dependencies.
+No persistent footprint.

 ---